maryjainrj/maryjainrj/README.md

 ---

 ## 📂 About My GitHub Projects
-The repositories on my GitHub represent a combination of **graduate-level academic work** and **independent side projects** which is still ongoing !!!.
+The repositories on my GitHub represent a combination of **graduate-level academic work** and **independent side projects** which is still ongoing!.

 ---